uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 }
 ```

-If you open this component, here is what you will see in the console:
+If you display this component on a page, here is what you will see in the console:

 ```
 Effect runs